Find a welding trade school

 Flux-cored arc welding is commonly used for thicker materials.
 It is the process used when repairing heavy machinery and steel-framed construction.
 Flux-cored arc welding is similar to MIG welding except it utilizes a tubular wire instead of a solid one.

-The benefits of flux-cored arc welding are that it takes a lower heat input and there’s much less waste and not as many fumes.
+The benefits of flux-cored arc welding are that it takes a lower heat input, and there’s much less waste without as many fumes.
 It’s also very easy to clean up.
 On the downside, the equipment can be costly, and it does create slag, or extra metal.

 Did any process sound especially appealing to you?
+Maybe some are even familiar to you.
 Specialize in the formats you like most.
 Start your training by finding a welding school near you today.

 Study welding, HVAC, mechanics and other trade school programs: trade school practice tests